import sys

 imputed with 0.

-If False, subject-specific cumulative hazard is evaluated at respective ``time``.
+The subject-specific cumulative hazard is then evaluated at each corresponding value in ``new_time``.

 Returns:

-(torch.Tensor, float): Subject-specific cumulative hazard evaluated at ``time``.
+(torch.Tensor, float): Subject-specific cumulative hazard evaluated at ``new_time``.

 Examples: